Get to Know Our Ambassador

 Meet Johanna Lassnack

-In this interview, Johanna talks about how she prepares the day before competition, her collaboration with Maya Delorez and tips for young riders who might doubt themselves!
+In this interview, Johanna talks about how she prepares the day before a show, her collaboration with Maya Delorez, and tips for young riders who might doubt themselves!

 • Name: Johanna Lassnack